JetBrains/kotlin-web-site/pages/docs/reference/js-ir-compiler.md

 ---
 # Using the experimental Kotlin/JS IR compiler

+> The Kotlin/JS IR compiler is an experimental feature in Kotlin 1.4.
+All of the functionality, language and tooling features described in this document are subject to change in future Kotlin versions.
+{:.note}

 The (currently still experimental) Kotlin/JS IR compiler backend is the main focus of innovation around Kotlin/JS paves the way forward for the technology.
 Its goals are to improve on pain points that the previous compiler had, in areas of developer experience, size of generated code (through dead code elimination), and to improve interoperability with the JavaScript and TypeScript ecosystems, to name just a few.

 The experimental IR compiler backend is available starting with Kotlin 1.4 through the Kotlin/JS Gradle plugin.
 To enable it in your project, pass a compiler type to the `js` function in your Gradle build script: